 Here’s a checklist to help you determine if you’re ready to hire an acquisition specialist/manager:

-You don’t mind giving up a portion of your profit so that you can focus on managing your business more efficiently.
+- Giving up a portion of your profit so that you can focus on managing your business more efficiently doesn’t bother you.

 If some (or all) of those bullet points sounds like you, then you might be ready to move toward hiring an acquisition manager.

 Ac acquisition manager handles all of the pre-Screening of incoming seller leads, moving them down the right path of action, scheduling appointments, taking photos, doing rehab estimates, and even negotiating awesome deals with sellers.